hoehermann/purple-signal/README.md

 ### Known Problems

+* Works only once after linking or registering. **Renders plug-in almost completely unusable.**
+* GroupMessages do not work due to changes in signal-cli 0.7.x storage behaviour.
+* The MessageCache is not implemented and I have no idea what that may entrail.
 * First message from purple-signal to official signal is not sent properly.
-* Windows binary is almost completely unusable.
+* Windows binary is unusable.
+* If the plug-in crashes while handling a message, the message is lost.
 * It takes two minutes for the internal JVM to shut down.
 Or it crashes when terminating Pidgin.
 This issue disappears and reappears erratically.